Princeton-LSI-ResearchComputing/tracebase/CONTRIBUTING.md

 In addition to linting files as you write them, developers may wish to [run Superlinter on the entire repository locally](https://github.com/github/super-linter/blob/master/docs/run-linter-locally.md).
-This is most easily accomplished using Docker.
+This is most easily accomplished using [Docker](https://docs.docker.com/get-docker/)].
+Create a script outside of the repo that runs superlinter via docker and run it from the repo root directory.
+Example script:

     #!/usr/bin/env sh
     docker pull github/super-linter:latest